-NewSchool of Architecture and Design alumni and creators of RAD Lab recently opened Quartyard, San Diego’s first urban park, which reclaimed a vacant 30,000-square foot city lot in downtown San Diego.
+NewSchool of Architecture & Design alumni and creators of RAD Lab recently opened Quartyard, San Diego’s first urban park, which reclaimed a vacant 30,000-square foot city lot in downtown San Diego.

 This new East Village venue opened to an energetic ‘sold out’ crowd who descended onto the park, a concept that began as a student thesis project while the alumni were studying at NewSchool of Architecture & Design.
 Quartyard is a new destination for San Diego tourists, a venue for local residents and their pets; a place for local businesses to debut their goods, and a new location for entertainers to showcase their talent.